vrockai/pipeline-test/docs/content.md

 ---

-## An association between chronic widespread pain and the gut microbiome
+## An association between chronic widespread pain and the gut microbiome.
+ 17.12.2020, _MB Freidin, MA Stalteri, PM Wells, G Lachance, AF Baleanu, RCE Bowyer, A Kurilshikov, A Zhernakova, CJ Steves, FMK Williams_

+Chronic widespread musculoskeletal pain (CWP) is a characteristic symptom of fibromyalgia, which has been shown to be associated with an altered gut microbiome.
+Microbiome studies to date have not examined the milder CWP phenotype specifically nor have they explored the role of raised BMI.
+The aim of this study was to investigate whether the microbiome is abnormal in CWP.

 [Source](https://academic.oup.com/rheumatology/advance-article/doi/10.1093/rheumatology/keaa847/6040753)

+10.1093/rheumatology/keaa847

 ---

-## The Gut Microbiome as a Reservoir for Antimicrobial Resistance
+## The Gut Microbiome as a Reservoir for Antimicrobial Resistance.
+ 16.12.2020, _WE Anthony, CD Burnham, G Dantas, JH Kwon_

+This review will discuss the gut as a reservoir for antimicrobial resistance, colonization resistance, and how disruption of the microbiome can lead to colonization by pathogenic organisms.
+There is a focus on the gut as a reservoir for β-lactam and plasmid mediated quinolone resistance.
+Finally, the role of functional metagenomics and long read sequencing technologies to detect and understand antimicrobial resistance genes within the gut microbiome, and the potential for future microbiome-directed methods to detect and prevent infection is discussed.

 [Source](https://academic.oup.com/jid/advance-article/doi/10.1093/infdis/jiaa497/6039355)

+10.1093/infdis/jiaa497

 ---

-## Dietary modification of gut microbial metabolism protects the kidney
+## Dietary modification of gut microbial metabolism protects the kidney.
+ 21.12.2020, _EF Carney_

+_Animals, Diet, Gastrointestinal Microbiome, Kidney, Mice, Proteome_

 [Source](https://www.nature.com/articles/s41581-020-00364-5)

+10.1038/s41581-020-00364-5

 ---